keikai/doc/doc/component-ref.md

 </dependency>
 ```

-## Create a Keikaidoc PE Page
+## Create a Basic Editor Page
-Create a new `zul` file in your `webapp` directory with the following content:
+To create a simple editor page, add a new `zul` file in your `webapp` directory with the following content:

 ``` xml
 <zk>